maikherbig/AIDeveloper/README.md

 ## Getting Started

-There is a tutorial video (ca. 13min. short) which you either watch on YouTube:
+There is a tutorial video (ca. 13min. short) which you can either watch on YouTube:
 [![Alternate Text](/art/Youtube_Link_Tutorial1_v04.png)](https://youtu.be/dvFiSRnwoto "AIDeveloper Tutorial 1")

-or you can download from this GitHub page:
+or you can download it from this GitHub page:
 * Find the green button on the top right ("Clone or download"), click it and then click "Download ZIP"
 * Unzip the folder and find the file "Tutorial_01_Basics.mp4"